twhite96/TWBlog/_posts/2019-12-02-a-simple-terminal-website-with-css-and-typewriterjs.md

 ![](https://cl.ly/f14a67bf9314/Screen%252520Recording%2525202019-12-08%252520at%25252003.30%252520PM.gif)

-Using the `transform-origin` property allows us to specify where to start the transition, in this case, the bottom right of the link in the nav.
+Using the `transform-origin` property allows us to specify where to start and end the transition, in this case, the bottom right of the link in the nav.

 We give the cursor some love with the `animation` property and keyframes to give it a fade in and out look as it is blinking.